Optimizing Instructions and Demonstrations for Multi-Stage Language Model Programs: Abstract

 \section{Abstract}

-Language Model Programs, i.e.\ sophisticated pipelines of modular language model (LM) calls, are increasingly advancing NLP tasks, but they require crafting prompts that are jointly effective for all modules.
+Language Model Programs, i.e.\ sophisticated pipelines of modular language model (LM) calls, are increasingly advancing NLP tasks.
+However, building these pipelines requires crafting prompts that are jointly effective for all modules.
 We study prompt optimization for LM programs, i.e.\ how to update these prompts to maximize a downstream metric without access to module-level labels or gradients.
 To make this tractable, we factorize our problem into optimizing the free-form instructions and few-shot demonstrations of every module and introduce several strategies to craft task-grounded instructions and navigate credit assignment across modules.
-Our strategies include (i) program- and data-aware techniques for proposing effective instructions, (ii) a stochastic mini-batch evaluation function for learning a surrogate model of our objective, and (iii) a meta-optimization procedure in which we refine how LMs construct proposals over time.
-Using these insights we develop MIPRO, a novel optimizer that outperforms baselines on five of six diverse LM programs using a best-in-class open-source model (Llama3-8B), by as much as 13\% accuracy.
-We will release our new optimizers and benchmark in DSPy at \url{http://dspy.ai}.
+Our strategies include (i) program-and-data-aware techniques for proposing effective instructions, (ii) a stochastic mini-batch evaluation function for learning a surrogate model of our objective, and (iii) a meta-optimization procedure in which we refine how LMs construct proposals over time.
+Using these insights we develop MIPRO, a novel optimizer that outperforms baselines on five of seven diverse LM programs using a best-in-class open-source model (Llama3-8B), by as much as 13\% accuracy.
+We have released our new optimizers and benchmark in DSPy at \url{http://dspy.ai}.